Neck Injury Compensation Claims And Settlement Calculator

 This guide is to inform you about neck injury claims, the methods of beginning a neck injury claim and how justified your claim might be, and the amount of neck injury compensation, you may be justified in seeking.
 This page will also outline the process of starting a new compensation claim, and explain how we can help you on a No Win No Fee basis.

 Secondly, after you have ensured you are safe, you should begin to gather as much evidence surrounding the accident as possible.
-To use the common example of a neck injury car accident, you could take photos of the damage done to both your car and the offending vehicle or take statements from potential witnesses on the street and in other vehicles that saw the accident when it took place.
+To use the common example of a neck injury car accident, you could take photos of the damage done to your car and the offending vehicle or take statements from potential witnesses on the street and other vehicles that saw the accident when it took place.
 Also, make sure to take details of the driver and the vehicle.